stefanzabrian/picture-shop-react-vue/picture-shop-vue/README.md

 This is my first touch with frontend and i pick vue (dunno why) and I would call it a failure.
 The brighter side of light is: I know now how not to...
+So ignore all whrited below and go check the code, let me know if understand something

 ## Recommended IDE Setup